 Learn more about code enforcement regarding trees in Gainesville.

-Green Ash trees are native to Florida.
-In the city, they grow to 60-feet tall with a 25-foot crown.
-Due to the height and span of the branches, the Green Ash provides plenty of shade.
-When planting one, it is important to dig a moat around it in order to keep the soil moist.
-Ash trees require moist soil and plenty of sunlight in order to dig deep roots quickly.
-Therefore, they are able to withstand high winds, which makes them preferable in Florida due to the frequent occurrence of thunderstorms, tropical storms and hurricanes.
-Unfortunately, the Green Ash is susceptible to pests and canker in the branches or trunk which can quickly harm the tree.
+Green ash trees are native to Florida.
+In the city, they grow to 60-feet tall with a 25-foot crown and provide plenty of shade when mature.
+When planting one, it’s important to dig a moat around the base to keep the soil moist.
+Ash trees need moist soil and plenty of sunlight to quickly grow deep roots.
+A deep root system allows them to withstand high winds which often go with thunderstorms, tropical storms, and hurricanes.
+Unfortunately, the green ash is susceptible to pests and canker in the branches or trunk which can quickly harm the tree.

-White Oak trees grow moderately slowly but can reach anywhere from 65 feet to 100 feet.
-They have a crown of about 20 feet.
-Its female leaves are small with reddish spikes and its male leaves are a greenish-yellow color and hang off of twigs.
-White Oaks also produce 1-inch acorns.
-These trees prefer full and partial shade which are ideal for trees in Florida.
-A White Oak has the potential to live for centuries and has very strong branches.
-However, it is vulnerable to flooding, and oaks are believed to be more likely to be struck by lightning than other trees.
+White oaks have a moderately slow growth rate, but can reach anywhere from 65 feet to 100 feet in height with a crown of nearly 20 feet.
+The female leaves are small with reddish spikes and the male leaves have a greenish-yellow color and hang off of twigs.
+This oak species also produces 1-inch acorns and has strong branches.
+These trees prefer full and partial shade have the potential to live for centuries.
+Yet, it’s vulnerable to flooding, and oaks are believed to be more likely to be struck by lightning than other trees.

-Southern Magnolia trees grow slowly but eventually measure about 90 feet in height and have a crown of 200 feet.
-These trees are traditionally desired because of their year-round foliage and the cream-colored flowers it produces in the spring.
-Southern Magnolias also produce fruit that birds and squirrels eat.
-Unfortunately, because of the dense canopy, it is nearly impossible to grow grass beneath these trees, and a Southern Magnolia can take approximately 10 years before seedlings bloom.
+Southern magnolia trees grow slowly but eventually measure about 90 feet in height and have a crown of 200 feet.
+These trees are traditionally coveted because of their year-round foliage and the cream-colored flowers produced in the spring.
+Southern magnolias also produce fruit that birds and squirrels eat.
+Unfortunately, because of the dense canopy, it’s nearly impossible to grow grass beneath these trees.
+A Southern magnolia can take approximately 10 years before seedlings bloom.

-Cedar Elm trees are fast-growing and have a long life.
-They tend to grow to about 60 feet tall and eventually have about a 30-foot crown.
-Unfortunately, they are susceptible to Dutch elm disease.
-Cedar Elms also have been known to cause severe allergic reactions to some people.
-Yet, they also provide ample amounts of shade and attract butterflies.
+Cedar elms are fast-growing and have a long life.
+They tend to grow to about 60 feet tall and have crowns up to 30-feet wide when mature.
+Unfortunately, they are susceptible to Dutch elm disease and have been known to cause severe allergic reactions to some people.
+Yet, cedar elms provide ample amounts of shade and attract butterflies.

-Parsley Hawthorn trees tend to be a moderately small tree averaging about 20 feet tall.
-Parsley Hawthorns prefer sunlight, which is prevalent in Florida, and are typically durable.
-They feature white flowers in the springtime which are then followed by bright red berries in the fall.
-Parsley Hawthorns are are able to thrive in a variety of soil types and often has thorns on their trunks or branches.
+Parsley hawthorn trees tend to be a moderately small tree, averaging about 20 feet tall.
+These trees prefer sunlight, which is prevalent in Florida, and are typically durable.
+They feature white flowers in the springtime followed by bright red berries in the fall.
+Parsley hawthorns can thrive in a variety of soil types and often has thorns on their trunk and/or branches.

-The American Holly is popular because of the beauty it adds to a landscape all year.
+The American holly is popular because of the beauty it adds to a landscape all year.
 It yields red berries that feed birds, but are toxic to humans.
-The American Holly grows up to 35 feet tall and 15 feet wide.
+The American holly grows up to 35 feet tall and 15 feet wide.
 It has a pyramid shape and green flowers that feature a pleasant smell.
-It must be planted in groups of four in order for cross pollination which produce the berries traditionally featured on these trees.
+It must be planted in groups of four for cross pollination which produces the berries.